AnjanC0des/Notes/LearnToLearn.md

 * In the journey to be better and making yourself better, you'll discover many different ways to make yourself even better.
 It is good practice to maintain a journal to record everything, so that you can come back to realign or rediscover.
 Also writings things down makes us to come to terms with things in our lives and organise our thoughts that will otherwise be running around.

 ## The Method
 * We must be in a mindset of putting in work for indefinite amount of time when we sit to study.
-When we dismiss the assocation of work with the duration of time we do it, our work is less hindered
+When we dismiss the assocation of work with the duration of time we do it, our work is less hindered.
 * We have to switch our minds from the normal monkey-mode to input-mode.
 The act of making a consious effort to make our brain impressionable to input and supplementing the process with different activities to make the information stick is the aim.
 * This is essential, because what we do on instinct is make our brain churn out information in response to the information it recieves in real time.
 This activity needs to be consciously stopped and made a habit out of eventually.
 Because you dont have to think to respond to the information you are recieving, since you are just recieving it, but we forget this out of habit.
 * Everything that we try to learn and understand can be done so even more effectively if we are actively putting in more thought into it.
 * The more we are invested and intrested in something, easier it will be for us to enagage and stay focused on the subject.
-Try to develop a bond with subject as you learn.F
+Try to develop a bond with subject as you learn.
 * Visualizing the knowledge that we come accross helps us make it stick.
 We must be conscious of it and do it more often.
 With repetition this will come naturally and become a good habit.
 * You must be seated somewhere that has no distractions in your field of view.
 Sitting somewhere silent/with noise cancelling head phones is best practice.
+* Just visualize the efficiency with which you want to do a task and then do it.

 ## The Tools
 ### Deep Concentration and Flow